 2. Make sure business objectives and product objectives are in line

 I’d love to say this isn’t a mistake people make, but it is.
 I’ve seen it time and time again.
 Make sure you have a North Star objective – a long-term, high-level goal that you and your team use as motivation – to work towards and that everyone understands what your roadmap looks like and why.

 Marketing and sales can’t talk about things that don’t exist, just like you can’t build something just because they decided to talk about it.
 Communicate!

 Encourage communication by having developers show off what they’re working on.
 This gives your team the opportunity to be exposed to new features, to ask questions, gather feedback, and share progress.
 It also puts a face to who’s behind building things, and gives your dev team a nice boost!

-It also forces your team to show off whatever you have at that point, even if it’s not perfect.
+It also forces your team to communicate New Features and show off whatever you have at that point, even if it’s not perfect.
 People often get held up because they don’t schedule the time to show off a feature until they have something to show for it… but that’s usually way later than expected (lol at sticking to timelines) and it usually means the person waits until the feature is in a more complete state.
 Showing off items early on helps you to get feedback to iterate accordingly.

 4. Be transparent about progress

 I don’t mean share a timeline or promise a release date.
 Share your progress – literally.
 Speak about what you’ve achieved so far, why the feature is helpful to users, and what you hope to achieve in the coming weeks.
 It’s also important to note that marketing doesn’t need to have something ready the day the item goes live, so don’t pressure them into doing so.
 Give yourself leeway to test the feature properly, and once you’re confident, let your teams go wild!
 Sound the bells and whistles, scream things as loudly as you can – at this point, it’s already passed user testing.

 5. Play the Product Tree Game